ranveerlabs/meldr/README.md

 ci gate

-meldr heal --check writes nothing and exits 1 on drift. theres an action so you dont have to wire it yourself
+use meldr heal --check in ci to exit 1 on drift without writing a patch. you can run it through the action:

 ```yaml
 - uses: ranveerlabs/meldr@main